Limmen/csle/README.md

       ```bash
       sudo chmod u+x bin/csle
       ```
-    - Add the CLI tool to the $PATH environment variable
+    - Add the CLI tool to the $PATH environment variable (replace `/path/to` with the full path)
       ```bash
-      export PATH=bin/:$PATH
+      export PATH=/path/to/csle/bin/:$PATH
       ```
     - To have the binary permanently in $PATH, add the following line to the .bashrc: `export PATH=/path/to/csle/bin/$PATH`